 Sandpaper might not work for larger workpieces though.
 Rounding edges with sandpaper takes time, and sanding unevenly across the material may result in a surface with multiple levels.

 This can be partially eliminated by using a sanding block.
 A sanding block provides a larger sanding surface which ensures uniform pressure distribution.
-Additionally, it safeguards your hands and fingers from scratching and splinters.
+Additionally, it safeguards your hands and fingers from potential scratches and splinters.

 Method 2: Use a Hand Plane to Round Wood Edges